The Ultimate Guide to Jaco Surf

 An introduction to the Jaco surf

-Trusty Magic Seaweed introduces this one as the “de facto capital of Costa Rican surfing”.
-We gotta’ say, that’s not right on the mark for us.
-It is.
-And it isn’t.
-The Jaco surf is certainly some of the most reliable and versatile in the country, but it’s not got the the quality and fun of Tamarindo, Santa Teresa, or any of the upcoming surf towns on the Nicoya Peninsular.
 Most of the plaudits are down to the huge SW-facing bay that fronts the town.
-It gets endless swells throughout the season and offers myriad peaks for all levels.
-However, there’s a tendency to get messy when its big and you can be left wanting for the peeling sandbanks that Costa Rica is known for.
+It gets endless swells throughout the season (and plenty out of the season, too) and offers myriad peaks for all levels.
+However, there’s a tendency for it to get messy when its big and you can be left wanting for the peeling sandbanks and points that Costa Rica is known for.

-There’s some serious quality in the waves that hit the southern headland and wrap around.
-They get extra protection from cross-Pacific westerlies and hold shape way better.
-Jaco surf also includes Playa Hermosa.
+Most guides to Jaco surf also include Playa Hermosa.
 Just to the south, that’s a advanced rider’s dream.
 It’s an officially designated World Surf Reserve and has beautifully hollow right wedges that fire up whenever there’s a SW swell on the way.

-Jaco itself is a bit of a ramshackle town without the tropical charms of somewhere like Tamarindo.
-Still, there’s epic surf infrastructure – loads of schools and surf hostels and board rentals.
 We’d compare it somewhere like Weligama in Sri Lanka.
-Yes, the waves are great if you’re a total beginner, but better surfers will need to travel (only a little) to find real quality, and there’s some authentic Pura Vida character lacking.
+Yes, the waves are great if you’re a total beginner, but better surfers will need to travel (only a little) to find real quality and more authentic Pura Vida character.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!